 Traditional hub and spoke shipping.

-Freight is combined at a warehouse for shipment to another warehouse.
-The process repeats until the freight reaches its destination.
+For traditional hub and spoke LTL, things are run a bit differently.
+During this process, freight is combined at a warehouse for shipment to another warehouse.
+The process repeats until the freight reaches its final destination.

 Advantages of hub and spoke.

 Some of the advantages of hub and spoke LTL include: